dropwizard/dropwizard/docs/source/manual/views.rst

 doesn't exist on ``PersonView``--``getConnectionPool()``, for example--it will flag that line in your IDE.

-Once you have your view and Freemarker template, you can simply return an instance of your ``View``
+Once you have your view and template, you can simply return an instance of your ``View`` subclass:
-subclass:

 .. code-block:: java